 A quick note, from December through early February 2013, I was wearing the appendix carry kydex holster, you can see my article on it here http://the22man.com/2016/01/appendix-carry-inside-the-waist-band-iwb-kydex-holster/

-In April I purchased a Goldstar IWB holster and wore it off and on through Halloween (it will be the subject of an upcoming review).
-Knowing I was wanting to write a positive review I began wearing the CrossBreed again for the entire month of November just to be sure I was on top of things.
+In April I purchased a Goldstar IWB holster and wore it off and on through Halloween (here’s its review).
+Knowing I was wanting to write a review I began wearing the CrossBreed again for the entire month of November just to be sure I was on top of things.
+(Update Sept 2023: Unless I am testing another holster I wear a Crossbreed Supertuck every day, all day).

-Below are a few more images of the holster, you can clearly see the printing of the Glock in the leather.
+Below are a few more images of the holster, you can clearly see the printing of the pistol in the leather.

-Until we meet again, keep your booger hooker off the trigger.
+Until we meet again, keep your booger hooker off the bang switch until on target and ready to fire.